PnxLasantha/Java-Selenium-Automation-Framework/Readme.md

 - **Page Factory**: The framework uses the Page Factory pattern, which makes it easy to initialize page objects and locate elements on a page.
 - **TestNG**: The framework uses TestNG as the testing framework.
 - **Logging**: The framework uses log4j for logging, which makes it easy to track the execution of tests.
+- **REST Assured** : The framework sue REST Assured for api automation

 ### Reporting
 Framework also includes Extent reporting which will be generated after execution of test.